8 Classes¶

 That’s the beauty of how Dart handles class properties.
 You can change the internal implementation without the external world being any the wiser.

-If you only want a getter but not a setter, just make the property final and set it in the constructor.
+and set it in the constructor.
 You’ll learn how to do that in Chapter 9, “Constructors”.

 Before moving on, here’s a challenge to test your knowledge of classes.
 It’s best if you try to solve it yourself, but a solution is available with the supplementary materials for this book if you get stuck.

-Challenge 1: Rectangles
+Challenge 1: Rectangles¶

-• Add getters named width and height.
+. - Add getters named

-• Add setters for these properties that ensure you can’t give negative values.
+. - Add setters for these properties that ensure you can’t give negative values.

-• Add a getter for a calculated property named area that returns the area of the rectangle.
+- Add a getter for a calculated property named

-Key Points
+Key Points¶

-• Classes package data and functions inside a single structure.
+- Classes package data and functions inside a single structure.

-• Variables in a class are called fields, and public fields or getter methods are called properties.
+- Variables in a class are called fields, and public fields or getter methods are called properties.

-• Functions in a class are called methods.
+- Functions in a class are called methods.

-• Classes have getters and setters, which you can customize without affecting how the object is used.
+method. - Classes have getters and setters, which you can customize without affecting how the object is used.

-Where to Go From Here?
+Where to Go From Here?¶

 This chapter touched briefly on JSON as a standard way to serialize objects.
 You’ll certainly be using JSON in the future, so you can visit json.org to learn more about this format and why it’s gained so much traction as a standard.